 The Origin Of ‘Photo Finish’

-It wasn’t long after these cameras were implemented that the phrase started to be used outside the context of a horse racing event.
-For example, in The Canberra Times newspaper, 1940, there is a part that reads:
+These cameras were called ‘photo-finish cameras,’ a fitting name considering they, you know, took a photo at the finish line.
+Anyway, from what I’ve read, they began being implemented in the late 1930s.
+It wasn’t long after the implementation of these cameras that the phrase started to be used outside the context of horse racing events.
+For example, in The Canberra Times newspaper, 1940, it reads:

-Note: If you’re looking for a particular expression, we have an alphabetical list of common phrases that you can use.
-In addition, you can search for it up at the top.
+Tip: If you’re looking for a particular expression, we have an alphabetical list of common phrases that you can use.
+Or you can search for it near the bottom (if you’re on mobile).